RosiePuddles/dotfiles/README.md

-# dotfiles
+# DotFiles

-Config files for all my things
+Repo for all my config files for various pieces of software